Voluntariness and Consent

 Any treatment which is given without first meeting these four common law conditions means that the treatment is a medical assault.

 Under the Mental Health Act informed consent is required before the administration of medical treatment.
 The standards laid down for informing a patient about these treatments provide a useful guide to determining whether consent is informed.
-The Act defines informed consent in section 8 as requiring that each of the following be observed:
+The Act defines informed consent as requiring that each of the following be observed:

 - the person must be given a clear explanation of the treatment which includes a candid description of the advantages and disadvantages of the treatment, including information about the common or associated side-effects;